 The first half of tonight's game played out like many others over the last half of the season, minus Jrue Holiday's offensive explosion.
 The Sixers scored enough points to stay in the game, but their defense was extremely porous and not being able to get stops led to an eight-point halftime deficit.
 The second half, though, was reminiscent of the ball these guys played during their 20-9 start.
-Add it up, and you get a blowout win on the road in the playoffs. (
+Add it up, and you get a blowout win on the road in the playoffs. (game capsule).

 Here's your rotation chart.
 Note how they closed the first half, then how they opened the third quarter.
 Night and day: